leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 10 Redux - Singularity/ReadMe.txt

 ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯ (⁠⊙⁠_⁠◎⁠)

-Expedition 07 Redux - Leviathan
+Expedition 10 Redux - Singularity
 ==================================

 This file is >> AlsoInProgress << and supervised by Polo & Nada.